tikv/sig-transaction/doc/tikv/transaction-handling-newbie-perspective.md

 This one does not exists in client-rust for now, so you have to read TiDB's code [here](https://github.com/pingcap/tidb/blob/3748eb920300bd4bc0917ce852a14d90e8e0fafa/store/tikv/pessimistic.go#L58).

-Basically, it sends a `PessimisticLockRequest` to TiKV, and TiKV will handle it [here](https://github.com/tikv/tikv/blob/4a75902f266fbbc064f0c19a2a681cfe66511bc3/src/storage/txn/process.rs#L668), it just run `MvccTxn::acquire_pessimistic_lock` for each key to lock, which just put a lock on the key, the lock is just like the lock used in prewrite in optimistic transaction, the only differece is its type is `LockType::Pessimistic`.
+Basically, it sends a `PessimisticLockRequest` to TiKV, and TiKV will handle it [here](https://github.com/tikv/tikv/blob/bf716a111fde9fe8da56f8bd840c53d80c395525/src/storage/txn/process.rs#L397), it just run `MvccTxn::acquire_pessimistic_lock` for each key to lock, which just put a lock on the key, the lock is just like the lock used in prewrite in optimistic transaction, the only differece is its type is `LockType::Pessimistic`.

 And the it returns whether the lock is successful.
-According to the design, some code should be used to retry when the key is found to be locked, it might be in the wait manager,but I cannot find the exact function which do this.
+If not, it will also [return the lock to wait for](https://github.com/tikv/tikv/blob/bf716a111fde9fe8da56f8bd840c53d80c395525/src/storage/txn/process.rs#L447).

 #### Prewrite